Links on Android Authority may earn us a commission. Learn more.

 Apple Watch Hermes: Stainless steel available in Space black and silver

 LTE bands: 1, 2, 3, 4, 5, 7, 12, 13, 14, 17,

 18, 19, 25, 26, 39, 40, 41, 66

 iOS 15 or later

-Apple Watch Series 7 vs Series 6: What’s new?
+Apple Watch Series 7 vs Series 6: What’s different?

-Without even turning on your device, you’ll notice the most significant change from the Series 6: the bigger screen.
+Without even turning on your device, you’ll notice the most significant difference between the Series 6 and 7: the bigger screen.
 The 20% larger Series 7 display stretches from edge to edge, seamlessly blending into borders 40% thinner than those of the Series 6.
 (We are happy to report that the device retains band compatibility even with the display and case size changes.)

 We don’t get any new, differentiating additions on the sensor front like we did when the Series 6 introduced Apple’s pulse oximeter.
 Most of the hardware and specs remain consistent from the last generation to this one.
 As mentioned above, however, the Series 7 does offer faster charging.